McManning/Scratchpad/README.md

 # Foo Render Engine (Final Name Pending)

-Custom GLSL Render Engines for Blender 2.8+
+Pure Python render engine for Blender 2.8+.

+This addon allows a developer to write realtime viewport shaders as GLSL code with as much access to the render pipeline as possible.

-This project contains a full render engine implementation and a single .py micro engine.
+The Github project contains both the full render engine addon and a simplified `micro.py` standalone version.

 ## Requirements